How can a cholesterol blood test help you?

-There are a number of things that can raise your cholesterol to an unhealthy level:
+There are a number of things that can raise your cholesterol levels:

-- eating foods high in cholesterol, saturated fats, and trans fats
+- eating foods high in saturated fats and trans fats

 - lack of exercise